One of the major reasons for a slower-than-desirable Speed in AIRCATs/Mock CATs is the slow start at the beginning of each section.

 1. Enter every section with a small mental warm-up.
 Do anything that gets your mind going.
 Those few seconds would help you get more from the beginning.
 And each minute is worth the same value regardless of whether it is the first or the last minute of a section.

-2. See the section as 2/3 smaller sub-sections of 30/20 minutes each respectively rather than one 60 minute session.
+2. See every section as multiple sub-sections.
+Try and approach each section as 2/3 smaller sub-sections of 30/20 minutes each respectively rather than one 60 minute session.
 That will not only ensure that you have more time to correct slower-than-desirable starts but also increase the probability of you seeing all questions.

 Try and see what works for you.
-This is the time to experiment and adapt – not the time to worry about scores, play safe and not learn.
+This is the time to experiment and adapt your CAT preparation strategy – not the time to worry about scores, play safe and not learn.

 And do share what worked for you.